readthedocs/readthedocs.org/docs/user/config-file/index.rst

-Options that are not found in the configuration file Not everything is suitable for version-specific configuration, like the Git repository where the config file is read after cloning.
+Options that are not found in the configuration file Not everything is suitable for version-specific configuration, like the Git repository where the configuration file is read after cloning.

 .. seealso::